bretmullinix/ansible-molecule-for-beginners/t2-getting-started-with-aws/readme.md

        1. Let's not recreate the AWS key pair.
 Change the value of **create_private_key** to **false** in the **molecule/default/vars/main.yml** file.
-       1. The only problem now is that we have a created a VM, but we need to destroy the VM after the molecule tests.
+       1. The only problem now is that we have created a VM, but we need to destroy the VM after the molecule tests.
 This is where we have to change the **destroy.yaml**.